 In the normal course of business, we are exposed to the effects of interest rate changes.
 We may enter into derivative instruments, including interest rate swaps and caps, to manage or hedge interest rate risk.
 Derivative instruments are recorded at fair value on the balance sheet date.
-We have not elected hedge accounting treatment for the changes in the fair value of derivatives are recorded each period in the consolidated statements of operations.
+We have not elected hedge accounting treatment for the changes in the fair value of derivatives.